 Where the rivers meet from the Castle.

-in Bosnia and Croatia - or there has been a hell of a lot of work rebuilding in the last 5 years.
+Bosnia and Croatia - or there has been a hell of a lot of work rebuilding in the last 5 years.
 I think a bit of both is the case.

 Belgrade has an amazing location, the Danube flows down from the North and the Sarva (will correct later) from the west.
 The majority of the city sits in a bend at this point.
 At the farthest north point the remains of a 15th century Castle, built by Hungarians to defend against the Ottomon expansion sits.
 (Nandor Feher Var - Nandor's White Castle) Much has been destroyed thoughout the centuries but it must have been enormous at it's most impressive, the ruins stretch over at least a kilometer square.
 The park around the castle houses a zoo, a miltary museum (complete with parts of an American Stealth Bomber) and a few cafes.

 We spent a rainy morning exploring the castle, a sunny mid part of the day wandering the town - drinking lots of great coffee and eating cakes, and watched a spectacular sunset from the castle walls in the evening.
 The Serbs that we met, were friendly and proud of their city, justifiably.
-We've been invited to
+We've been invited to have

 St. Sava Temple